 **There is no footprint here.

 ***Both tents allow for combination with their corresponding gear sheds which can be ordered separately.

 So to conclude this MSR Elixir 2 Person Tent review, this is again a nice tool from MSR, reliable, with the bonus footprint and with extra possible bonuses if used with the Gear Shed.
 It is not the lightest option on the market, but the pieces of the package can be shared among the users so this is not such a big deal.
 I can fully recommend this tent.
-Note that it is sold at several departments on Amazon, and the prices can be very different, so check carefully.

 If you want something in classic style, do not miss to see this The North Face Tuolumne 2 tent.
 Thank you for reading.
 Please let me know what you think, there is a comment box below.
 I wish you a nice day.